 Sector Analysis for Each Use Retail/Leisure Proximity to Castlebawn Retail Park makes this site an optimal location for retail development.
 Trade counter/ warehouse developments are currently well occupied with vacancy levels remaining relatively low.
 Whilst the retail sector has encountered challenges during 2019/20, the NI sector remains stubbornly resilient; out of town retail market remains buoyant with limited vacancy and demand primarily driven by 'discounters' and grocery operators.
 Residential The site's connectivity to Newtownards town centre means that it is within close proximity of a host of amenities including hospital, surgery, shops and shopping centres, schools and the South Eastern Regional College.
 Planning permission has been granted within the bawn walls for 108 dwellings.
 Workplace Limited purpose-built workplace accommodation currently available in Newtownards.
-Neighbouring business start-up units have reached saturation with AND Council experiencing a shortage of space for small businesses.
+Neighbouring business start-up units have reached saturation with a shortage of space for small businesses.
 Alternative Retirement Village Opportunity Indicative plans to develop approximately 350 residential units, a medical centre, a nursing home, a spa/well-being centre and ancillary services, which are presently at an early conceptual stage.
-Residents would benefit from on-site security and around-the-clock monitored CCTV, with optional support services including laundry services, personal shopping, domestic cleaning and personal care.
-The scheme will be residential-led with 50% of the homes being traditional semi-detached and detached properties with the remaining 50% being apartments and assisted living units.
-A park-and-ride bus service between the development and town centre would also be established.
+Alternative Opportunity Storage and Distribution/Light Industrial Development This asset class is seeing high levels of occupier demand in the AND council area.

-The subject lands have outline planning permission for mixed use development to include residential, nursing home, hotel, petrol filling station, neighbourhood centre, leisure and light industrial park use.
-Location This mixed use scheme covers a 25 acre site on the outskirts of Newtownards. located at the top of Strangford Lough on the Comber Road approximately 1.6km/1 mile from Newtownards town centre and 8 km/5 miles from Bangor.
+The subject lands have previously benefitted from outline planning permission for mixed use development to include residential, nursing home, hotel, petrol filling station, neighbourhood centre, leisure and light industrial park use.
+Location This mixed use scheme covers a 25 acre site on the outskirts of Newtownards, located at the top of Strangford Lough on the Comber Road approximately 1.6km/1 mile from Newtownards town centre and 8 km/5 miles from Bangor.
 The subject benefits from ease of access to Belfast City Airport approximately 14.5 km/9 miles.
 Belfast Port is located 23 km/14 mile from the subject lands.
-Newtownards is well serviced by public transport with the town's bus station located approximately 1.6km/1 mile from the subject running services to running to Belfast city centre, Bangor and other key towns and villages.
+Newtownards is well serviced by public transport with the town's bus station located approximately 1.6km/1 mile from the area running services to Belfast city centre, Bangor and other key towns and villages.
 The area is well serviced with amenities including Ards Shopping Centre and Ards Blair Mayne Wellbeing and Leisure Complex.
 Description The subject consists of 25 acres/10.1 hectares of a brownfield former industrial site which has now been cleared.
-Outline planning permission was granted on 15 June 2015, for a mixed-use development to include residential, nursing home, hotel, petrol filing station, neighbourhood centre, leisure, business and light industrial park uses.
-Reference for planning; (LA06/2015/0283/O).
+Outline planning permission was previously granted on 15 June 2015, for a mixed-use development to include residential, nursing home, hotel, petrol filing station, neighbourhood centre, leisure, business and light industrial park uses.
+Reference for planning; [LA06/2015/0283/0].
 The subject lands are zoned as existing industry in the area plan.
-25 acres 10.1 hectares Land Site Area Comber Road Newtownards Contact: Simon Brien +44 [0]28 9066 8888 sbrien@simonbrien.com Contact: Stuart Draffin +44 [0]28 9026 9215 sdraffin@lsh.ie
+25 acres 10.1 hectares Land Site Area Former Crepe Weavers Site, Comber Road Newtownards Contact: Clonrose Developments +44 [0]28 9045 5531 www.clonrose.com

+Planning Status

+No Planning Permission - Application under consideration.

+Neighbouring Occupiers/ Assets

+Mix of residential, commercial and leisure uses.

+- Newtownards Airport (Ulster Flying Club)

+- Creative Bathrooms

+- West Winds Primary and Nursery School

+- Tesco Extra

+- Matalan

-Neighbouring Occupiers/ Assets Mix of recidential commercial and Mix of residential, commercial and leisure uses. - Newtownards Airport (Ulster Flying Club) - Creative Bathrooms - West Winds Primary and Nursery School - Tesco Extra - Matalan - Home Bargains Potential Use and Opportunities for Each Site The subject lands have outline planning permission for mixed use development to include residential, nursing home, hotel, petrol filling station, neighbourhood centre, leisure and light industrial park use.
-A further outline planning application submitted by Clonrose Developments Ltd is under consideration for an updated mixed-use regeneration scheme on this brownfield site, comprising residential, nursing and care village, hotel, PFS, drive thru, leisure unit, neighbourhood retail centre and hot food outlets, light industrial/storage and distribution units and business units.
-The site is seen as a 'gateway' into the town.
-Planning status: Application under consideration £43 million Gross Development Value The scheme is estimated to deliver in excess of 300,000 sqft of mixed use space an estimated 450 construction jobs will be supportive during development and approximately 300 ongoing; industrial, manufacturing, retail and service jobs thereafter.
-Small business units and incubator hubs.
-Investment and occupation opportunities for industrial, manufacturing, storage and distribution, retail, leisure, service, hotel and nursing home operators.
+- Home Bargains

+Potential Use and Opportunities

+The subject lands cover approx. 25 acres (10.1 Ha) and previously benefited from outline planning permission for mixed use development to include residential, nursing home, hotel, petrol filling station, neighbourhood centre, leisure, and light industrial park use.

+A further outline planning application is currently under consideration for an updated mixed-use regeneration scheme on the brownfield site comprising residential, nursing and care village, hotel, PFS, drive thru, leisure unit, neighbourhood retail centre and hot food outlets, light industrial/storage and distribution units and business units.